 Although lower class is a common term, many observers prefer a less negative-sounding term like the poor, which is the term used here.
-The poor have family incomes under \$22,500 and constitute about 15% of all U.S. families.
-Many of the poor lack high school degrees, and many are unemployed or employed only part-time in semiskilled or unskilled jobs.
+The poor have household incomes under \$25,000 and constitute about 25% of all U.S. households.
+Many of the poor lack high school degrees, and many are unemployed or employed only part time in semiskilled or unskilled jobs.
 When they do work, they work as janitors, house cleaners, migrant laborers, and shoe shiners.

 They tend to rent apartments rather than own their own homes, lack medical insurance, and have inadequate diets.
 We will discuss the poor further when we focus later in this chapter on inequality and poverty in the United States.